Oasis for Girls is currently seeking a full-time Program Director

 PROGRAM MANAGEMENT & DEVELOPMENT

-• Oversee the program application process, including interviewing, selection, and notification of participants.
-Supervise involvement of the RISE, CREATE, and ENVISION program leaders in interviewing, selection, and notification of participants
+• Oversee the Oasis program application and enrollment process, including interviewing, selection, and notification of participants.
+Supervise Program Leaders during the process

-• Plan and implement Cross Program Events, including Orientation, Open House, Career Event, Wellness Event, and Graduation in collaboration with the RISE, CREATE, and ENVISION program leaders
+• Plan and implement cross-program events, including Orientation, Open House, Career Event, Wellness Event, and Graduation in collaboration with the Program Leaders.
+Coordinate occasional field trips, picnics and other special events for Oasis participants and alumnae

 • Provide technical advice, problem-solving assistance, and strategic analysis related to programmatic goals to the programs team